Education & Dialogue

 At Ecumenical Ministries of Oregon, we believe that making peace with one another is fundamental to the Christian faith that we build our lives upon.
 In an increasingly polarized world, we seek to build bridges and break down the walls that divide us.
 By developing relationships through honest and respectful dialogue and acting together for the common good, we come to understand that our “neighbors” are like us: a part of the greater human family created by God.
 Though developing meaningful relationships we recognize differences and affirm our commonalities.
 This enables us to explore together the essential questions of our day: What brings us together?
 What gives us hope?
 How can we act together to heal our world?

 Each year, EMO creates workshops, discussions, lectures, presentations, celebrations and prayer vigils to celebrate Christian unity, foster interfaith relations, and explore ethical and moral issues.
-Our annual Collins Lectures provide a forum for clergy and laity to explore contemporary issues related to religion and social ethics.
-View past lectures.

 The Common Table